French Limestone Flooring for external use.

 Ampilly is a hard limestone quarried in the Burgundy region of central France.
 This stone is used extensively in prestigious projects in the South of France but is still relatively unknown in the UK.
 It deserves to be seen more as it is such a hard, practical stone that works really well both inside and out.

 I have used this stone on my own patio at home.
 It was installed around 8 years ago and still looks as good as the day it was laid.
-Other uses of the Ampilly include outdoor swimming pool coping stones, steps, wall copings, a garden bench and external paving as well as internal flooring projects.
+Other uses of the Ampilly include outdoor swimming pool coping stones, steps, wall copings, a garden bench, external paving and even a carved lion's head garden water fountain as well as internal flooring projects.

 Avy French Limestone: